klml/drfrederson/README.md

 * [sailer-grafik-design.de](http://sailer-grafik-design.de)

 ## similar projects

-* to my knowledge [Hacker CMS](//github.com/kentonv/ssjekyll/) is the only other staticsitegenerator with a webinterface.
+* [Hacker CMS](//github.com/kentonv/ssjekyll/) has a webinterface.
 The filetree, is a feature, drfrederson is missing at all.
 But it uses the common ssg jekyll, so users have to deal with frontmatter and not [PROSErial](//github.com/klml/PROSErial).
+* [prose.io](https://prose.io) is a writing orientated webinterface for github

 ## TODO